 You've heard of it.
 Maybe you've even been there, done that.

-You hear that aromatherapy is supposed to be such a great way to relax and beat stress; or maybe you've even heard that it can help with some health issue or other.
+You hear that aromatherapy is supposed to be such a great way to promote relaxation and reduce stress and tension; or maybe you've even heard that it can support overall health and wellness.
 So, you run down to your health food store, or buy something online, try it, and nothing happens.
 Nada, zilch, good night.

 So what went wrong here?